 Focus on how primary care should go beyond the most immediate symptoms and how your care center is dedicated to prevention and treating the whole patient.

-Break down all the services that are offered, including any telehealth or care-on-the-go services.
+Break down all the services that are offered, including any telehealth, virtual care, or care-on-the-go services.

 Explain how patient care is coordinated with specialists outside of the care center.